You are here

-Ella Fowler is the Assistant Program Coordinator of NYCCAH's Anti-Hunger and Opportunity Corps Program.
+Ella Fowler is the Associate Director of NYCCAH's Anti-Hunger and Opportunity Corps Program.
 She assists in the daily strategic operations of the 114-member program working towards capacity building efforts around benefits outreach, fund development and volunteer generation.

 Ella is a former VISTA Leader for the AHOC Program, serving in Denver, Colorado and overseeing the VISTAs placed in the Western States.
 She has also served two other VISTA terms in Petoskey, Michigan, where she oversaw her organization's Poverty Reduction Initiative and in Somers Point, New Jersey, where she oversaw her organization's marketing and communications.
 Ella graduated from Bowling Green State University with a Print Journalism Degree in 2010.
 She is originally from the beautiful town of Harbor Springs, Michigan.

 Kristian joined NYCCAH as a VISTA in 2010 and served his term of service supporting the Coalition's fundraising efforts.
-While still involved in development, he is now primarily focused on the many different ways that NYCCAH helps connect low-income New Yorkers with the benefits available to them.
-This includes helping to coordinate the production and distribution of the Guides to Food and Assistance as well as assisting clients with food stamps applications and recertifications and working to help New Yorkers know what benefits are available to them.
+While continuing to support fundraising he took on the primary responsibility for updating and producing NYCCAH's Neighborhood Guides to Food and Assistance, expanding them to cover the entire city.
+As Grants and Data Manager, he works to organize and keep track of the Coalition's information, from fundraising records to the agencies included in our Guides.
 Kristian is bilingual English-Spanish and also assists with translation of materials and communications.
-Kristian grew up in Bangkok and Mexico City and earned a double degree in international relations and Spanish literature from Brown University.
+He grew up in Bangkok and Mexico City and earned a double degree in international relations and Spanish-language literature from Brown University.

-Lisa Levy is the Director of Community Organizing and Government Relations.
+Lisa Levy is the Director of Policy, Advocacy, & Organizing.
 In this position she advises all policy issues and manages all community organizing activities.
 As a legal services attorney, Lisa spent six years prior to coming to NYCCAH representing low income, disabled clients who were denied government benefits including SNAP, SSI, SSD, Medicaid, as well as in eviction and other proceedings.
 Lisa is a graduate of Case Western Reserve University Law School and received her Bachelor’s degree from SUNY Binghamton.
 She has professional and volunteer experience with other non-profit organizations as well as social justice and political campaigns, and is passionate about a variety of food and poverty related issues.